arief-hidayat/grangular/README.md

 grails maven-install
 </code>

-I have included rebel.xml in src/java. if you have jrebel. you might want to run grails using the following command:
+I have included rebel.xml in src/java. if you have jrebel, you might want to run grails using the following command (please change the jrebel path accordingly):

 <code>
 grails -noreloading run-app GRAILS_OPTS="javaagent:C:/jrebel/jrebel.jar"